 An orphan work is a copyright protected work where the the copyright owner is unknown or can't be located.
-The Canadian Copyright Act has provision to obtain a license to use orphan works in Canada.
+The Canadian Copyright Act (the federal statute that governs all copyright law in Canada) has a provision to obtain a license to use orphan works in Canada.
 This provision has existed since 1988.
 It allows the Copyright Board of Canada to provide licenses for the use of published works where the copyright holder can't be identified or located.

 How To Obtain Permission To Use Orphan Works in Canada

-- Correspondence and phone calls with the rights holder or a representative.
+- Correspondence and phone calls with the rights holder or a representative of the rights holder.
 This may include copyright collectives or estate executors, associations and organizations relevant to the work or copyright holder

 - Extensive online searches

-If the Board is satisfied by your efforts, it may, at its discretion, give permission (i.e., issue a license) to use the work.
-This permission is nonexclusive and others may be given the same permission for the same work.
+If the Board is satisfied by your efforts to obtain permission from the unlocatable copyright owner, it may, at its discretion, give permission (i.e., issue a license) to use the work.
+This permission is nonexclusive which means that others may be given the same permission for the same work.